 Celebrate World Vegetarian Day and Meatless Monday with this easy-to-fix cauliflower chipotle soup.
 It’s vegan, and tastes great!

-31 Days of Breaking Vegetarian
+31 Day of Vegetarian Recipes

 But, I can attest to the fact that not all vegetarians eat healthfully.
 At one point, my motto could have been: Vegetarianism—eat sweets, not meats.
 I’ve both gained and lost weight eating vegetarian.
 Over the years, I’ve learned how to cook a balanced diet that both nourishes me and gives me energy.
 I ran a marathon two years ago.